zhh02/CSE15L-lab-reports/Group_18_Differentially Expressed Genes Analysis.md

    - By aligning the RNA-seq reads to the genomic coordinates, we're able to identify where the transcripts originate.
 5. Normalization:
    - To account for variations in sequencing depth and other technical biases, the expression values are normalized.
-   - The figure below shows what mapped gene reads may look like for a hypothetical example of two coconut trees, one low-yielding and the other high-yielding.
+   - The figure below shows what mapped gene reads may look like for a hypothetical example of two coconut trees, one low-yielding and the other high-yielding [[3]](https://www.researchgate.net/figure/Basic-workflow-for-the-differential-gene-expression-analysis-for-nut-yield-The-figure_fig1_336363814).
    ![alt](norm_vis.png)
 > *Figure 3* Hypothetical demonstration of gene reads in need of normalization.
 Illustrated by Zhuoling Huang.  <br>